sinclairzx81/threadbox/readme.md

 ThreadBox is a threading library for NodeJS.
 It is built on top of the NodeJS `worker_threads` API and uses a recursive pattern to spawn new worker threads.
 ThreadBox will spin up the application entry module (typically `app.js`) for each spawned worker.
 Because each spawned worker shares the same entry as the main thread, `class` and `function` definitions are available to each spawned worker.
 This pattern allows for same file threading and generally a more intuitive programming model than spreading related logic across multiple `.js` files.

+ThreadBox is primarily written for use with TypeScript but does provide a no decorator fallback API for JavaScript users.
 This library is offered as is to anyone who may find it of use.

+Built with Node 12.16.1 LTS and TypeScript 3.8.3.

 Licence MIT